 Empathy: Beneath the Surface

-Featuring: Hung Liu, John Nava, Simphie Ndzube, Ami Vitale, Marisa Caichiolo, and Marjorie Salvaterra
+Featuring: Hung Liu, John Nava, Simphiwe Ndzube, Ami Vitale, Marisa Caichiolo, Marjorie Salvaterra and Tom Everhart

 Curated by: Lynn Farrand

 Artists of international and national renown recall our community's strength, compassion and connection through a powerful group exhibition on view October 18, 2019-February 16, 2020.

 "Empathy: Beneath the Surface" presents a multi-disciplinary perspective on the idea of empathy and personal agency, with works that explore the universal themes that confront, and ultimately bind, us.